Jennifer Haigh

 Jennifer Haigh (born October 16, 1968) is an American novelist and short story writer in the realist tradition.
 Her work has been compared to that of Richard Ford, Richard Price and Richard Russo.
+Her work often explores Catholic religious beliefs, attitudes and customs.

 Life

 Haigh was born in Barnesboro, a Western Pennsylvania coal town 85 miles northeast of Pittsburgh in Cambria County.
 She attended Dickinson College in Carlisle, Pennsylvania, and earned a Master of Fine Arts degree from the Iowa Writers' Workshop.
 She was awarded a Guggenheim Fellowship for fiction in 2018.
 She teaches in the graduate program in creative writing at Boston University.

 Writing career

 Haigh's first novel, Mrs. Kimble (2003)— telling the story of a mysterious con man named Ken Kimble through the eyes of his three wives – won the PEN/Hemingway Award for debut fiction.
 Her short stories have been published widely in print and online journals, including The Atlantic, Granta, Ploughshares, and many others.
 Her short story "Paramour" was included in The Best American Short Stories 2012.

 Three of Haigh's books are set in fictional Saxon County, Pennsylvania, in the coal region of northern Appalachia, earning comparisons to Sherwood Anderson's seminal short story collection, Winesburg, Ohio.

 In Baker Towers (2005), a mining family experiences the decline of the coal economy in the years following World War II.
 In her review, New York Times book critic Janet Maslin wrote, "Ms. Haigh, beyond being an expert natural storyteller with an acute sense of her characters' humanity, sustains a clear sense of Bakerton's vitality, or lack thereof."
 Baker Towers was a New York Times bestseller and won the 2006 L.L.
 Winship/PEN New England Award award for best book by a New England writer.

 Published in 2013, Haigh's short story collection News From Heaven returns to Saxon County and features encore appearances by several characters from Baker Towers.
 It won both the Massachusetts Book Award and the PEN New England Award in Fiction.

 Heat and Light (2016) explores the effects of natural gas fracking on the now-devastated community of Bakerton.
 The novel was reviewed by The New York Times, The Washington Post, The Wall Street Journal, The Boston Globe, the Pittsburgh Post Gazette, and National Public Radio.
 A critic for The Washington Post wrote, "Haigh's achievement in this expansive, gripping novel is to delineate the ways in which we are all connected, for better and worse, by pipelines and electrical wires, coal dust and gas fumes.
 Bakerton is us, and we are Bakerton."
 Heat and Light won the Bridge Book Award and a Literature Award from the American Academy of Arts and Letters.
 It was named a Best Book of 2016 by The New York Times, The Washington Post, The Wall Street Journal and NPR.